Your ancestry composition in a worldwide context

 YOUR COMPOSITION OF ANCESTRALITY AT THE GEOGRAPHICAL LEVEL

-Interestingly, the genetic profiles of people from the Americas appear very mixed.
-There are many individuals that have substantial European ancestry (blue), as well as African (red).
-This mirrors the complex history of the peoples of the Americas, where indigenous persons were mixing with European colonists and Africans from the slave trade.
+There are many individuals who have substantial ancestry associated with Western Eurasia (light blue), as well as substantial contributions associated with African ancestry (red).
+This reflects the complex history of African peoples with the slave trade and with the peoples of the Americas, where indigenous people intermingled with European settlers.

 Your ancestry composition shape